 Yep, you heard right.
 Fans said Gimme!
 Gimme!
 Gimme! a sequel, and now it’s happening.

-It is expected to be released on 20th July 2018 - a decade after the original.
+It is expected to be released on 20th July 2018 in the US and the 27th July 2018 in the UK - a decade after the original.

 Now, this is the genius part.
 The new movie will be called Mamma Mia: Here We Go Again.